bgoktugozdemir/Flutter-Testing/README.md

 flutter test --update-goldens --tags=golden
 ```

-> Do not forget that sometimes Golden Images can be depended on OS.
+> Do not forget that sometimes Golden Images can be dependent on OS.
 Try to update goldens first.